ziembamilosz/numerical-methods/README.md

 # Numerical Methods course in Python/NumPy

-This repository contains solutions for exercises required for Numerical Methods course on AGH UST for the field of automatics controll and robotics.
+This repository contains solutions for exercises required for Numerical Methods course on AGH UST for the field of Automatics Control and Robotics.

 ### Contents